aurelia/aurelia/docs/user-docs/app-basics/components-revisited.md

 ```
 {% endcode %}

-**The `@auSlots` decorator**
+**Inject the projected slot information**

+It is possible to inject an instance of `IAuSlotsInfo` in a custom element view model.
-This decorator provides information related to the slots inside a custom element.
+This provides information related to the slots inside a custom element.
-As of now this provides only the slot names for which content has been projected.
+As of now the information includes only the slot names for which content has been projected.
 Let's consider the following example.

 {% tabs %}